TedHusted/awake/awake.md/awake.md

 “Julie … again,” admits Roman.
 “Next time: pin ball.
 That’s my jam.”

 The group expressed non-conformity by dressing alike.
-All six sported streaked hair, androgynous pageboy haircuts, eye-liner, and at least one pair of earrings.
-Julie and Roman were clearly fem and masc.
-It was difficult to tell for some of the others.
+Streaked hair, androgynous pageboy haircuts, eye-liner, and at least one pair of earrings.
+Julie and Roman were classic fem and masc.
+For some of the others, it was difficult to tell.
 Two wore pajamas, and the other four wore baggy sweat suits.
 Two kids in the group wore dark glasses and looked older than the others.

 “Are those new iLids, Jesse?” asked Julie.